estrellakelsy/estrellakelsy/README.md

 - 👀 I’m interested in QA analyst, Developer python,
 - 🌱 I’m currently learning Data science
 - 💞️ I’m looking to collaborate impact technology projects
-- 📫 How to reach me my email kelsycabello@upeu.edu.pe and cell phone +34 610931882
+- 📫 How to reach me my email kelsycabello@upeu.edu.pe

 <!---
 estrellakelsy/estrellakelsy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.